servetti-polito/neubot/doc/neubot.1.rst

   API to request Neubot to exit.

 neubot viewer [-A address] [-p port]
-  Application that shows the web interface by embedding a web rendering engine into a window manager's window.
+  This command shows the web interface by embedding a web rendering engine into a window manager's window.

   By default, this command uses 127.0.0.1 as the address and 9774